 - Climate change presents a significant risk to the environment, and therefore to the economy and society.
 AIP member companies support actions to advance climate science to improve understanding and reduce the risks from future impacts. - AIP member companies support a broadbased national approach to encourage emissions abatement.
-Pathways to reduce emissions from production and use of liquid fuels include improved energy and vehicle efficiency, development and deployment of innovative technologies, and improved driver practices. - Policy decisions must be based on sound scientific and economic analyses that recognise the risks, costs and benefits to society and the economy, as well as to the downstream petroleum industry. - The future viability of Australian refineries, which contribute to Australia's energy security, will be dependent on maintaining the international competitiveness of Australian refined products.
+Pathways to reduce emissions from production and use of liquid fuels include improved energy and vehicle efficiency, development and deployment of innovative technologies, and improved driver practices. - Policy decisions must be based on sound scientific and economic analyses that recognise the risks, costs and benefits to society and the economy, as well as to the downstream petroleum industry.

+• The future viability of Australian refineries, which contribute to Australia's energy security, will be dependent on maintaining the international competitiveness of Australian refined products.

-The Australian Government has implemented a range of measures through its Climate Solutions Package to meet its Paris Commitment objectives of reducing Australia's emissions by 26-28% of 2005 emissions levels by 2030.
-The centrepiece of the policy is the Climate Solutions Fund which aims to reduce emissions through the existing Emissions Reduction Fund.
-The Fund is a market driven framework for abatement.
-The plan covers the main greenhouse gases and provides financial support for least cost actions to abate emissions across the Australian economy.
+The Australian Government has implemented a range of measures to meet its objective of reducing Australia's emissions by 26-28% of 2005 emissions levels by 2030.
+The centrepiece of the policy is the Direct Action Plan which aims to establish a market driven framework for abatement.
+The plan covers the main greenhouse gases, and provides financial support for least cost actions to abate emissions across the Australian economy.
 Measures have also been included to safeguard the abatement mechanism through provision of incentives for businesses not to exceed their historical emissions baselines.

 As capital and energy intensive operations, Australian refineries continuously seek ways to improve operational and energy efficiency.
 As new abatement opportunities are identified and projects developed, they will be assessed for their potential to compete for support from the Emissions Reduction Fund.
+Petroleum refineries expect to compete for financial support available for abatement activities.
 Typical example projects for refineries might include butane capture or improved boiler efficiency.
 More significant abatement opportunities may arise during major maintenance activities or the design of new, replacement units at refineries.

-AIP member companies will continue to work closely with the Australian Government on the downstream petroleum sector aspects of the Climate Solutions Package.
+AIP member companies will continue to work closely with the Australian Government on the downstream petroleum sector aspects of the Direct Action Plan.
 A key consideration is the ongoing competitiveness and viability of Australian refineries and Australia's future fuel supply security.